ETSTribology/PolyFEMBlenderPlugin/README.md

 ```

 Ensure Python 3.11 is installed.
 While the plugin manages dependencies automatically, developers may need to install these manually using `pip` if modifying the plugin.

+### Docker Images

+In addition to the Python dependencies, this plugin relies on Docker for running external simulations:

+- **TetWild**: Used for mesh generation and refinement.
+  - Docker Image: `yixinhu/tetwild:latest`

+- **PolyFem**: Used for running simulations.
+  - Docker Image: `antoinebou12/polyfem:latest`

+### Steps to Install Docker and Pull Required Images

+1. **Install Docker Desktop**:
+   - Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop/).
+   - Ensure Docker is running and configured to access your local file system.

+2. **Pull Docker Images**:
+   - Open a terminal and run the following commands to pull the required Docker images:
+     ```bash
+     docker pull yixinhu/tetwild:latest
+     docker pull antoinebou12/polyfem:latest
+     ```

+3. **Verify Docker Setup**:
+   - Ensure Docker is working correctly by running:
+     ```bash
+     docker --version
+     ```

 ---